Another post from the blog archives from 2017; the following advice is just as relevant today, maybe even more so!

 - If you are changing your computer or tablet make sure that any of your sensitive data is securely removed.

 I hope that you have read to this point and didn’t find it too boring.
-I must admit that recently I was advised that I’d won second prize in a draw and that a new iPad was waiting for me to collect.
-Well, curiosity got the better of me, especially when I saw it came from a ‘reputable’ source.
-However, common sense kicked in and I didn’t follow the link and the cat survived!
+I must admit, that recently I was advised that I’d won second prize in a draw, and that a new iPad was waiting for me to collect.
+Well, curiosity got the better of me, especially when I saw it came from a seemingly ‘reputable’ source.
+However, common sense kicked in and I didn’t follow the link which turned out to be a hoax, and the cat survived!